doerfli/reeper/memory-bank/progress.md

 - Recipe CRUD (create, read, update, delete)
 - Image attachments and OCR extraction
 - **OCR with AI cleanup:** OCR results can be cleaned up using GPT-4 Mini for better accuracy and formatting
+- **OCR with image rotation:** Images can be rotated client-side for better OCR recognition without modifying stored files
 - **OCR temporary storage:** OCR results are saved to a dedicated `ocr_text` field, shown on edit page for manual copy/paste
 - **Language-aware AI processing:** GPT cleanup adapts to German/English with recipe-specific prompts
 - Tagging and search/filtering